tomkasp/tomkasp.github.io/_posts/2015-01-20-javascript-functions.md

 The most important thing from this example is that when you invoke function this way function context is global window context.
-When you refer to the this inside such a function you refer directly to the window object.
+When you refer to the <font color="#FE9A2E">this</font> inside such a function you refer directly to the window object.

 ## Invocation as a method